Reason or Cause with から

 (The speaker is emphasising lateness as the motivating reason for the action.)

-To focus more on the result, we can use ので but we will look at that in the next lesson as there is more we need to know about it.
+To focus more on the conclusion, we can use ので but we will look at that in the next lesson as there is more we need to know about it.

 Some words may have different meanings or expressions so check out online dictionaries such as japandict.com or jisho.org to find out more.